 Diplomate, American College of Veterinary Surgeons

-Dr. Neihaus attended the University of Florida in Gainesville for his undergraduate education.
-After graduating from the University of Illinois College of Veterinary Medicine in 2005, Dr. Neihaus spent a year as a general practitioner before going on to complete a rotating internship at the Animal Emergency and Referral Center in Northbrook, Illinois.
+Dr. Neihaus graduated from the University of Illinois College of Veterinary Medicine in 2005, Dr. Neihaus spent a year as a general practitioner before going on to complete a rotating internship at the Animal Emergency and Referral Center in Northbrook, Illinois.
 During his residency, Dr. Neihaus published multiple research papers, presented at national veterinary conferences and was the recipient of the prestigious Clinical Research Award at the American College of Veterinary Surgeons Residents Forum.

 Dr. Neihaus’ professional interests include orthopedic surgery (ACL and fracture repair), soft tissue reconstruction and oncologic surgery.
-As a dedicated member of his community, Dr. Neihaus also enjoys giving back.
-He donates his time and surgical skills to help special needs cases from various rescue organizations, the Jacksonville Zoo, and the Cattyshack big cat rescue.
+Dr. Neihaus enjoys donating his time and surgical skills to help special needs cases from the Jacksonville Zoo and the Cattyshack big cat rescue.

 Meet Our Administrators